NobodysNightmare/screeps-ai/README.md

     * Manual operation for supply transports
     * Manual operation for resource stealing
 * Minerals
-    * keep a reserve in storage, only sell excess
-    * Process them in Labs
-    * Process power
     * Boost creeps
     * Supply nukes with Ghodium
 * Use observers to obtain vision on a room